OUR PLACE.

 Between October 2025 and January 2026, we’re tapping into the ideas and creativity of young people through Haldane Youth Services and local schools.

-The three maps below contain suggestions from young people at Haldane Youth Services, Our Lady & St Patricks High School, and Balloch / St Kessogs Primary Schools.
+The four maps below contain suggestions from young people at Haldane Youth Services, Our Lady & St Patricks High School, Vale of Leven Academy, and Balloch / St Kessogs Primary Schools.
 Red hearts indicate young people’s special places.
 Caption bubbles are their ideas for the future.

 YOUNG PEOPLE